xinzhou93/CS280A/content/Project2.md

         else:
             output[i, j] = np.sum(padded_image[i:i+filter_size, j + pad_size] * filter_1d)
 ```
-The implementation in `part11_finite_difference.py` includes functions for computing directional gradients, combining them into magnitude maps, and applying thresholds for edge detection.
-I found that the raw finite difference approach, while simple and fast, was quite sensitive to image noise, which motivated the need for the more sophisticated approach in the next section.

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 15px; text-align: center;">
   <figure style="margin: 0;">